 - Novel and bespoke mouse models for dissecting neurodegenerative disease

-MRC Harwell students are registered with and are awarded their DPhil from the University of Oxford.
+The majority of MRC Harwell students are registered with and are awarded their DPhil from the University of Oxford.
 As such, the students are also affiliated to a University of Oxford department, either the Department of Physiology, Anatomy and Genetics or Department of Biochemistry.
 They also join one of the University of Oxford Colleges.
 Moreover, as well as benefiting from the training provided at MRC Harwell, they are also eligible to take advantage of the training courses and career support offered at the University of Oxford.
-The studentships include an annual stipend of £15,240 and cover university fees for students meeting the UK residence requirements detailed on our website.
-Currently we have 27 doctoral training students.
-Together with the postdoctoral fellows and other members of the Institute, our students contribute to a vibrant atmosphere providing a supportive environment for the development of future leaders in mouse genetics and the life sciences.
+The studentships include an annual stipend and cover university fees for students meeting the UK residence requirements detailed on our website.
+Further PhD students are registered with the Open University who award their degrees and offer support throughout their training.